-Select "Main" to exit the planning baseline and to return to the main page (
+Select "Main" to exit the planning baseline and to return to the main page (Figure 2)

-Figure 3)

 - To cancel the creation of the baseline (while it is still in Draft mode), while viewing the baseline, click "Cancel Creation" on any screen.
-This will permanently remove the baseline from CCOT-P and cannot be restored. - Use the "Back" and "Continue" buttons to move sequentially through the pages. - While working on a planning baseline, you can directly access other pages by clicking on the page tabs at the top of the screen (Figure 4).
+This will permanently remove the baseline from CCOT-P and cannot be restored. - Use the "Back" and "Continue" buttons to move sequentially through the pages. - While working on a planning baseline, you can directly access other pages by clicking on the page tabs at the top of the screen. - Table 2 lists the planning baseline pages and tasks that can be performed on each page.

-Figure 3.
+Figure 2.
 Navigation buttons within a planning baseline/existing mission scenario.

-Figure 4.
-Pages within a planning baseline/existing mission scenario.

-Create New Planning Baseline and Add Existing Mission Scenario

-Planning baseline set to DRAFT mode

-1) Mission Scenarios

-- Assign a title

-- Create New Mission Scenario

-- Add Existing Mission Scenario

-- Remove mission scenario

-- Add notes, comments, or guidance

-2) Budget & Costs

-- Set default annual budgets - Set default annual costs for Local Nation and 3rd Country Contractors - Set default values for strategic hiring of U.S. Contractors

-3) Manpower Substitutions & Requirements

-- Set default manpower substitution rules for Local National (LN) and Third-Country National (TCN) Contractors - Assign additional support needs (as needed)

-4) Manpower Availability & Phase Durations

-- Set default maximum number of available FTEs by personnel group by capability - Set the default start dates and phase durations

-5) Policies & Guidance

-- Assign policies to each base of a mission scenario

-6) Risk in Using Non-Military Personnel

-- Set default risk in using non-military personnel for each phase at all bases

-7) Finish

-- Leave planning baseline in DRAFT mode

-- OR

-- Mark planning baseline as complete (sets planning baseline to Public mode)

-Figure 5.
-Overview of creating a new planning baseline and adding an existing mission scenario.
+Table 2 .
+Overview of planning baseline pages.

+Planning Baseline Pages Page Tasks 1) Mission Scenarios Assign a title to the planning baseline Create a new mission scenario Add an existing mission scenario Remove a mission scenario Add notes, comments, or guidance 2) Budget & Costs Set default annual budgets Set default annual costs for Local Nation and Third-Country Contractors 3) Manpower Substitutions Set default manpower substitution rules for Local Nation and Third-Country Contractors 4) Manpower Requirements View manpower capability requirements from TPFDD-like data Add additional support needs by base 5) Manpower Availability & Phase Durations Set default maximum number of available FTEs by personnel group by capability Set the default start dates and operational phase durations 6) Policies & Guidance Assign policies to each base of a mission scenario View the manpower business rules 7) Risk in Using Non-Military Personnel Set the default operational risk in using non-military personnel for each phase for all bases 8) Finish Leave the planning baseline in DRAFT mode, or Complete the planning baseline and make it public so that it can be used by analysts